Skip to content

 Age

-At perimenopause, your ovaries are winding down and egg production decreases in frequency but does still occur on some cycles.
-Once your period has been absent for a full year and you are officially in menopause, ovulation usually stops, however, some women can still ovulate even after menopause.
+At perimenopause, your ovaries wind down, and egg production decreases in frequency, but it still occurs in some cycles.
+Once your period has been absent for a whole year and you are officially in menopause, ovulation usually stops.
+However, some women can still ovulate even after menopause.
 While I can’t reverse your age, I can help older ovaries work better through mitochondrial support.
-Once you are in full menopause though, conception through natural methods is unlikely.
+Once you are in full menopause, though, conception through natural methods is unlikely.

 PCOS or polycystic ovarian syndrome

 PCOS is one of the more common reasons for anovulatory cycles.
-In Classic PCOS, higher levels of androgens or male hormones are interfering with the normal development and release of eggs.
-Restoring ovulation means correcting the high testosterone or high DHEAs levels through lowering insulin.
-I can counsel on the right diet for PCOS and how to restore normal ovulation through natural treatment.
+In Classic PCOS, higher levels of androgens or male hormones interfere with the normal development and release of eggs.
+Restoring ovulation means correcting the high testosterone or DHEAs levels through lowering insulin.
+I can counsel on the proper diet for PCOS and how to restore regular ovulation through natural treatment.

 Hypothyroid or Underactive thyroid

-Think of your thyroid like the gas pedal for your body.
+Think of your thyroid as the gas pedal for your body.
 An under-functioning thyroid means that the ovaries aren’t getting the proper stimulation to develop eggs.
-Low thyroid function can be helped with the right nutrients (copper, zinc, selenium, tyrosine, and iodine) and in the case of Hashimoto’s disease, moderating your immune system.
+Low thyroid function can be helped with the proper nutrients (copper, zinc, selenium, tyrosine, and iodine) and, in the case of Hashimoto’s disease, moderating your immune system.
 I can help your thyroid work better.

 High prolactin or hyperprolactinemia